skatejs/skatejs/docs/api/h.md

 # `h`

-The `h` export is the result of a call to `vdom.builder()` that allows you to write [Hyperscript](https://github.com/dominictarr/hyperscript).
+The `h` export allows you to write virtual DOM using a [Hyperscript](https://github.com/dominictarr/hyperscript)-like API.
 This also adds first-class JSX support so you can just set the JSX `pragma` to `h` and carry on building stuff.